Do Rationalists Dream of Electric Art?

 This paper argues that as the marginal cost of cognitive production falls, scarcity relocates from production to legitimation.
 Art makes that shift visible because its value depends less on output scarcity than on institutions of judgment, public interpretation, and social ratification.
 The question is therefore not simply whether alignment-adjacent communities discuss art, but what kind of value model becomes legible when art enters view.

 In a hand-verified corpus of 6,279 posts from September 2022 through March 2026, art appears in only 34 posts (0.54%), with the sharpest scarcity in the technical core.
 When art does appear, literature and terminal framing dominate, while outright dismissal is rare.
 A 50,378-post retrieval substrate and a historical arts-critical comparison corpus for 2023-2025 (15,448 documents; 34,509 art-only passages) then extend the project from a scarcity note to a comparative discourse-legitimation paper.
 Current comparative results support one scalable claim and one bounded one.
 AI relation is the strongest surviving axis: alignment-adjacent passages more often treat AI as constitutive medium or practice, while arts-critical passages more often frame AI as tool, opportunity, labor dispute, or governance problem.
 Differences in object of valuation also appear substantive, but remain review-gated and are used directionally rather than as flat headline percentages.
-The broader claim is that alignment-adjacent and arts-critical discourse are rival regimes of judgment under conditions of cheapening intelligence.
+The broader claim is that alignment-adjacent and arts-critical discourse are two historically distinct evaluative institutions operating under conditions of cheapening intelligence.

 Introduction

 Generative AI has made one historical shift unusually easy to see.
-As the marginal price of many cognitive outputs falls, scarcity does not disappear.
-It relocates.
-The bottleneck moves away from making more text, images, music, or design variants and toward deciding what counts, what circulates, what gets institutionalized, and what remains publicly legible as worth preserving.
+As AI lowers the marginal cost of cognitive production, scarcity relocates — a mechanism explored in the next section.
 The central cultural question of AI is therefore not only what can be generated, but what remains legible as valuable once generation becomes cheaper.

 Art is the right stress test for that shift because its value is least reducible to productivity or coordination efficiency.
 Artistic labor does not disappear when models get better, but the social conditions under which art is recognized, filtered, funded, and remembered change sharply.
 A regime that can talk fluently about AI safety, model capabilities, and governance while only weakly rendering art legible is not merely neglecting one topic among many.
 It is revealing something about what it thinks culture is for.

-In Which Art Endures?, we measured the institutional side of this problem: how scarce endorsement, relationship capital, and network position shape the allocation of arts funding.
+In The Legitimation Economy, we measured the institutional side of this problem: how scarce endorsement, relationship capital, and network position shape the allocation of arts funding.
 DRDEA asks the discourse-side analogue.
 How do communities most actively shaping AI strategy, governance, and long-run futures make art legible as valuable?
 The initial answer was a scarcity finding.
-The stronger answer is sociohistorical: alignment-adjacent discourse and arts-critical discourse encode rival regimes of judgment under cheapening intelligence.
+The stronger answer is sociohistorical: alignment-adjacent discourse and arts-critical discourse encode two historically distinct institutions of judgment under cheapening intelligence.

 This paper does not require a precise fast-takeoff forecast.
 It requires only a historically observable mechanism: post-2022 generative AI already makes cheapened cognitive production culturally salient, which in turn increases the importance of filtering, legitimacy, rights, institutional translation, and public judgment.